 You need to start the conversation.
 Here is some guidance to assist the situation:

 - Jump on google, ask the question, I promise you will open a can of worms.
-There are an enormous number of facilities available around the country.
+There are an enormous number of aged care facilities available around the country.
 Alternatively, you may wish to visit government sites who would be able to provide you with all the information you may need, myagedcare.gov.au is a good start.

 - Once you have a list of local facilities, you could offer to take them on a tour.
 If they appear willing, fantastic, but don’t push it.
 If they resist the opportunity, leave it be and tackle another day.

 - Wait for the right moment.
 They may mention being on their own too often.
-Use that opportunity to perhaps visit the aged care centre nearby the local Church.
+Use that opportunity to perhaps visit the aged care facility nearby the local Church.
 Raise how everyone would feel better if they had more companionships.
 Use your gut on timing but use a particular scenario to give them a gentle nudge.

 - Do your best to make them feel they are in control of their life and the big decision.